 About this offer: You will be sent a free bottle and only pay the shipping.
 The company takes your payment information and will send (and charge you for) a second bottle a month after they ship the first one.
 (This is an autoship trial offer.)
 However, you can phone them before it is shipped (I suggest 10 days before.) and cancel the autoship.
 The company is easy to get hold of (Phone 800-216-4908 from 8am to 12 midnight CST) and will take care of your request promptly.
-The difficulty some people have is being able to evaluate the product within only a couple of weeks.
+The difficulty comes for people outside the U.S. who take longer to receive their free bottle and are thus less able to evaluate the product within a short time.
 Of course, if you do cancel, you can always order product from them in the future.
 They find that enough people get pain relief and continue their autoship for a few months that offering the free trial is worth it to them.
 Try it today.

 Keep up to date with

 Receive the monthly

 Natural Pain Relief

 Guide Newsletter.
 News articles, health

 Enter your email and name

 in the form to the right.